niemal/uman/README.md

 ```go
 func (um *UserManager) GetSessionFromID(id string) *Session
 ```
-The `GetSessionFromID` function attempts to find an existing session, given its identifier `id string`.
+The `UserManager.GetSessionFromID` function attempts to find an existing session, given its identifier `id string`.
 If no matching session is found, a new one is created and returned.

 ```go
 func (um *UserManager) GetHTTPSession(w http.ResponseWriter, r *http.Request) *Session
 ```
-The `GetHTTPSession` function is made to handle HTTP oriented type of sessions and internally also handles cookie distribution and management.
+The `UserManager.GetHTTPSession` function is made to handle HTTP oriented type of sessions and internally also handles cookie distribution and management.
 It produces a **SHA256 hash** by combining the user's agent and IP strings so the user becomes trackable in the future.
 Furthermore, it also sets a cookie (if the session is new) of which the value is a **unique** (it keeps trying to create a hash if collisions happen) pseudo-random **SHA256 hash** hex string.